 Here are the ten most popular operas by number of performances according to Operabase, perhaps the world’s greatest organizer of opera data.
 The figures apply to the 2017/2018 season.
 Verdi appears twice, Puccini and Mozart three times each, and Bizet and Rossini both once.

 - La traviata, by Verdi.
-This masterpiece was performed a whopping 861 times in the 2015/2016 season.
+This masterpiece was performed a whopping 861 times in the 2017/2018 season.
+Opera Sense recommended recording:

 Featured photo of scene in La bohème.
 Photo credit: Dan Norman

 Gretchen Gillis · September 14, 2016 at 11:15 am

 Wow, Trevor!
 I learn something new about opera everyday.
 Thank you.
 I believe I have seen all ten of these and I agree with many of your comments.
 Keep it coming, please!